Football in Montenegro: Pre-2006

-Football in Montenegro, as part of Yugoslavia, was organised first by the Football Association of Yugoslavia, founded in 1919 and renamed the Football Association of Serbia and Montenegro in 2003.
+Football in Montenegro, when it was part of Yugoslavia, was organised first by the Football Association of Yugoslavia, founded in 1919 and renamed the Football Association of Serbia and Montenegro in 2003.
 Yugoslavia, later Serbia and Montenegro, was one of the leading countries in European football.
 They twice reached the semi-finals of the World Cup (in 1930 and 1962) and twice finished runners-up in the European Championships (in 1960 and 1968).
 The first player from Montenegro to play in a World Cup was Milovan Jakšić who was the Yugoslav goalkeeper at 1930 World Cup.
-Ever since, Montenegrins were usually well represented in the Yugoslav and Serbia and Montenegro teams, some as Dragoljub Brnović, Dejan Savićević and Predrag Mijatović, became among the most prominent Yugoslav players of all time.
+Ever since, Montenegrins were usually well represented in the Yugoslav and Serbia and Montenegro teams, and some, such as Dragoljub Brnović, Dejan Savićević and Predrag Mijatović, became among the most prominent Yugoslav players of all time.

 Initially, in the period between the two world wars, football in Yugoslavia was organised regionally.
 Each region had its own football subassociation which was responsible for organising its own league system which would organise the club in league competitions separated by vertically organised leagues.
-The top league would be formed by the best clubs within the subassociation and the winner would qualify to the Yugoslav championship where it will met with the winners of all the other subassociations.
-There was no Montenegro at that time, but the territory of today Montenegro was included in a slightly enlarged Zeta banovina which besides today Montenegro also included the coast of Dubrovnik including the Pelješac peninsula, Eastern Herzegovina, Raška region of today Serbia, and Western parts of Kosovo and Metohija.
+The top league would be formed by the best clubs within the subassociation and the winner would qualify to the Yugoslav championship where it would meet with the winners of all the other subassociations.
+There was no country of Montenegro at that time, but the territory of today's Montenegro was included in the form of Zeta banovina which, along with the modern territory of Montenegro, compromised the coast of Dubrovnik including the Pelješac peninsula, Eastern Herzegovina, the Raška region of modern Serbia, and western parts of Kosovo and Metohija.

-The Zeta banovina had its football subassociation formed in March 1931 in Cetinje, thus becoming known as the Cetinje Football Subassociation.
-Since that year the Cetinje subassociation formed its league system and would organise competition regularly as the rest of Yugoslav subassociations.
+The Zeta banovina had its football subassociation, formed in March 1931 in Cetinje, which was thus known as the Cetinje Football Subassociation.
+Since that year, the Cetinje subassociation formed its league system and would organise competition regularly, as would the other Yugoslav subassociations.

 The Cetinje subassociation top league was marked by the rivalry between the two major clubs, SK Crnogorac from Cetinje, and SK Balšić from Podgorica.
-Before the Second World War Crnogorac was the only Montenegrin club to play in the final stage of Yugoslav Championship, and it was only in one occasion, in the 1935–36 edition which was played in a cup system.
+Before the Second World War, Crnogorac was the only Montenegrin club to play in the final stage of Yugoslav Championship, and it was only on one occasion, in the 1935–36 championship, which was played in a cup system.

 Later, after 1945, the best Montenegrin clubs usually played in the Yugoslav First League.
 The Montenegrin Republic League was the highest league played on a Montenegrin level.
-It formed part of the third or fourth (depending on exact period) tier of football in Yugoslavia.
-The Montenegrin First League was formed in 2004 as local second tier, and after Montenegrin independence, in 2006, it became country's top level.
+It formed part of the third or fourth (depending on the exact period) tier of football in Yugoslavia.
+The Montenegrin First League was formed in 2004 as the local second tier and, after Montenegrin independence in 2006, it became country's top level.